cjw-network/SummerCampBundle/README.md

 ## Copyright &amp; license

-Copyright CWJ Network, for copyright and license details see provided LICENSE file.
+Copyright CJW Network, for copyright and license details see provided LICENSE file.